 Drivers should always be on the lookout for others and yield the right of way to bicyclists whenever possible to avoid a crash.
 Motor vehicle drivers should also always come to a complete stop at red lights and stop signs to avoid a collision with a cyclist.

 A reckless driver weaving in and out of traffic is much less likely to see a bicyclist and is less likely to stay in their lane.
 A driver that is speeding is also a danger to anyone on a bicycle.
 The faster a motor vehicle travels, the less time a driver has to stop should they need to.
 Finally, a reckless driver that fails to look thoroughly at a crosswalk for bicyclists and pedestrians is more likely to be involved in an accident.
 When a driver is reckless, they may be held liable to punitive damages.
-Whether or not a bicyclist should receive punitive damages is a question for an experienced Los Angeles bicycle accident lawyer.
+Whether or not a bicyclist should receive punitive damages is a question for an experienced bicycle accident lawyer.

 Collisions with motor vehicles are not the only way a bicyclist can be in an accident.
 Other ways include: